philrz/zed-datasource/README.md

 http://localhost:9988) change the URL setting appropriately.
 When **Save & test** is clicked, the plugin will attempt to return the value from check the lake's `/version` endpoint.
-If successful, the plugin is ready for use in dashbard panel queries.
+If successful, the plugin is ready for use in dashboard panel queries.

 ![Configure and Test Zed Data Source](src/img/config-zed-data-source.png)